joshfrench/om-wiki-fork/Intermediate-Tutorial.md

             [om-sync.util :refer [tx-tag edn-xhr]]))
 ```

+Remove the edn-xhr function created earlier.
+We now use the version
+defined in om-sync.util.

 In order for `om-sync` to work you need modify how you call
 `om.core/root`. `om-sync` needs to be able to subscribe to the
 application's transactions so that it can observe transactions that